Equine exertional rhabdomyolysis: Symptoms

 A horse developing ER can start to show signs as early as directly after exercise, however, for mild cases, signs may not be seen until after the horse is cooled down.
 Signs for both sporadic and chronic ER can include a reluctance to move, stiffness or shortened gait when the animal is forced to move typically found in the hind legs, and muscle spasms or cramps, with hard, painful muscles (especially the hindquarters) when palpated.
 Other signs include excessive sweating, and labored breathing, which can be caused from the pain, increased pulse which also can be attributed to the pain, red urine which can be directly linked to potential myoglobin being released into the kidneys.
-Horses distributing these symptoms, it can be thought that is could be colic, laminitis, and/or tetanus.

 If an observer is unfamiliar with ER, initial symptoms may appear to be tiredness or perhaps lameness, but the condition is far more complex.

 Signs of a severe bout of Sporadic or Chronic ER may include reluctance to move, lying down and refusal to rise, remaining in a singular stance such as sit, and can develop lameness permanently due to muscle deterioration.
 Usually, a correlation exists between how long is needed for the signs to be seen and how severe the bout of ER is, with the more severe bouts displaying signs right after work has begun.

 If signs of severe ER are seen, the horse should not be moved.
 Movement can cause further muscle damage.
 If the animal is far from the barn, trailering it back is preferable to walking.
 A veterinarian should then be contacted.